 Hiring a production supervisor might feel like a daunting task, with the manufacturing and logistics industries continuing to see a large uptick in job opportunities overall.
 In fact, data from labor-insights provider Burning Glass shows there have been approximately 72,000 job postings for production supervisors in the past 12 months, with an average of 36 (very long) days to fill the role.

 So how can you attract the best production supervisors to fill these positions in a quick and easy way?
-Here's a simple checklist that you can use when looking for a great production supervisor:1. make sure your hiring process is efficient and seamless 2. explore competitive compensation options for the role 3. identify the skills you need in a production supervisor 4. create a job description that gets the reader excited about the role 5. stay on top of hiring trends for this role 6. select the best channels for finding the right candidates
+Here's a simple checklist that you can use when looking for a great production supervisor:1. make sure your hiring process is efficient and seamless 2. explore competitive compensation options for the role 3. identify the skills you need in a production supervisor 4. create a job description that gets the reader excited 5. stay on top of hiring trends for this role 6. select the best channels for finding the right candidates

 Read on for simple approaches to putting this checklist into action to strengthen your recruitment strategy today.